Painters and Decorators in Battersea (SW11, SW8)

 Painting & Decorating Tip for Battersea Homeowners

 The terraces in Battersea with stucco or rendered frontages need repainting every 8-10 years to keep the render protected.
-We use Dulux Weathershield or equivalent masonry paint rated for London's weather — cheap masonry paint fades and chalks within three years.
+We use Dulux Weathershield or equivalent masonry paint rated for London's weather.
+Poor-quality masonry paint fades and chalks within three years.
 For interior work, Farrow & Ball and Little Greene are popular in Battersea, and both require specific application techniques (especially the dead flat finishes) to avoid lap marks.
 Our decorators know these paints well.

-Battersea falls under Wandsworth Council, regarded as one of the more permissive London boroughs for residential alterations.
-The Wandsworth Common, St Johns Hill, and other Battersea conservation areas have additional design requirements for visible exterior alterations.
-We check the conservation area boundary on the Wandsworth planning portal at the survey before quoting any external work.
-For most non-listed properties outside conservation areas, repainting in the same colour family is permitted development and needs no consent.
-Inside the Wandsworth conservation areas, sympathetic colour matching is expected and Wandsworth's conservation officer can act on inappropriate changes.
-Listed buildings (Grade II is most common around Battersea Park) need Listed Building Consent before any change of paint type or colour, including switching from breathable lime-based to modern plastic-based.
+Wandsworth Common, St Johns Hill, and other Battersea conservation areas carry additional design requirements for visible exterior alterations.
+We check the conservation area boundary on the Wandsworth planning portal at survey before quoting any external work.
+For most non-listed properties outside conservation areas, repainting in the same colour family needs no consent.
+Inside Wandsworth conservation areas, sympathetic colour matching is expected and the conservation officer can act on inappropriate changes.
+Listed buildings, Grade II is most common around Battersea Park, need Listed Building Consent before any change of paint type or colour, including switching from breathable lime-based to modern plastic-based.
 We apply for consent as part of the project where needed.
-Mansion blocks and conversion flats.
-Communal-area redecoration on leasehold blocks falls under Section 20 of the Landlord and Tenant Act 1985 when costs exceed £250 per leaseholder.
-Freeholders must consult leaseholders for 30 days minimum, and we provide written quotes in the format required for the consultation pack.
-We've handled enough Section 20 communal repaints across SW11 to know the typical leaseholder objections and how to address them.
-Wandsworth controlled parking zones cover most Battersea streets.
-Contractor parking permits run £40-£80 per week per vehicle, and scaffolding licences from Wandsworth are required for any equipment going onto the public highway.
+For communal-area redecoration on leasehold blocks, Section 20 of the Landlord and Tenant Act 1985 applies when costs exceed £250 per leaseholder.
+Freeholders must consult leaseholders for 30 days minimum, and we provide written quotes in the format the consultation pack requires.
+Wandsworth controlled parking zones cover most Battersea streets, so contractor parking permits are needed, and scaffolding licences from Wandsworth are required for any equipment going onto the public highway.
 We arrange both as part of every project.
-For tall four-storey Victorian and mansion-block properties, scaffolding setup adds half a day to the start of exterior projects.
-Exterior schedule depends on weather.
-Standard alkyd and water-based exterior paints need 8°C and rising for 4-6 hours after application to cure properly.
-In Battersea that gives a reliable window from late April to early October.
-We won't apply exterior paint below 5°C or onto wet surfaces.
+Standard exterior paints need 8°C and rising for four to six hours after application, which gives a reliable window from late April to early October in Battersea.

 Painting & Decorating in Battersea: What's Included